AbdooOwd/AbdooFunk/abdoo/Global Todos.md

 ## My Awesome ToDo(s)
-* TODO: Make the game as light as possible
+* Make the game as light as possible
+* Animate Custom BF Anims